hudsonb22/cwc_upscaling/README.md

 The covariate directory should contain `.tif` files with filenames containing `elev`, `slope`, and `aspect`.

 ### Inspect a GeoTIFF
-tif_info is a useful little script for quickly inspecting .tif metadata that I've been using
+tif_info.py is a useful little script for quickly inspecting .tif metadata that I've been using

 ```bash
 python scripts/tif_info.py /path/to/file.tif